PensionBee/ddd-workshop/README.md

   @@map("posts") // Tells Prisma to map the Post model to a DB table called 'posts' }
 ```

-*Note: you can also add `posts Post[]` to the `Account` model in the same file, which enables reverse relationship lookups (i.e. so we can fetch an account with all it's posts in a single query).
-Check out [the docs](https://www.prisma.io/docs/concepts/components/prisma-schema/relations) for more info on relations.*

 Note that we're using `post_title`, `post_content`, `image` and `author_id` here, even though they don't perfectly match the value objects in our `Post` model.
 This is a simple, contrived example of how our persistence schema can differ from our domain entity schema, which we'll need to handle in our repository.